 - To notify you if you have won a prize draw that we sponsored (if a relevant incentive)

 - To ask for your permission to use your personal information for a purpose that was not explained to you when we first collected your personal information.

 When you participate in our research, we may ask you for your personal opinions, as well as demographic information, such as your age and household composition.
 You may refuse to answer certain questions or discontinue participation in a study at any time.

-If you join our web research panel Hub4, you may rescind your membership at any time by following the opt-out instructions that we include in every e-mail that we send.
+If you join Hub4, you may rescind your membership at any time by following the opt-out instructions that we include in every e-mail that we send.

 We never knowingly invite children under the age of 16 to participate in research studies without taking measures to ensure appropriate parental consent.